Consensys/doc.gnark/docs/Tutorials/eddsa.md

 ```

 !!!info
     Currently, `AssertIsEqual` doesn't work on arbitrary structure.
-Therefore to enforce equality between the lhs and the rhs, we need to use `AssertIsEqual` on the X and Y part of the lhs and the rhs individually.
+    Therefore to enforce equality between the left-hand side (lhs) and the right-hand side (rhs), you must use `AssertIsEqual` on the X and Y part of the lhs and the rhs individually.

 ## Test the circuit

-We are done implementing EdDSA in a zkSNARK, now it's time to test it.
+You successfully implemented EdDSA in a zkSNARK, now it's time to test it!

-To do so we need a structure implementing a `Define` function as decribed [here](../HowTo/write/circuit_structure.md).
+You need a structure implementing a `Define` function as described in [the circuit structure page](../HowTo/write/circuit_structure.md).
 The structure should contain the witnesses as `frontend.Variable` that are needed for an EdDSA signature verification.
-We need a public key, a signature $(R,S)$, and a message:
+You need a public key, a signature $(R,S)$, and a message:

 ```go
 import (